Reading Time: 4 minutes

 Samantha is 40% body fat and Paula is 20% body fat.
 They will have completely different looks despite the scale saying that they both weigh 140lbs.

-Paula will be relatively lean, while Samantha will be carrying excess body fat.
+Paula will be relatively lean, while Samantha will be fat.

 The scale only gives you a number and that number will fluctuate throughout the day due to your water and food intake.
 If you looked in the mirror and had your dream physique would you really care one iota what the scale said?